slingr-stack/google-drive-package/README.md

 ## Configuration

-To use the Google Drive package, you must create an app in the [Google Developer Console](https://console.developers.google.com) by following these instructions:

-- Create a Google Cloud project for your Google Drive app.
+To use the Google Drive package, first of all you must create an app in the [Google Developer Console](https://console.developers.google.com) afterwards create a Google Cloud project for your Google Drive app, then if you aim to use Service Account authentication method, follow these instructions:

-- Access to Google Developer Console
-- Access to `API Manager > Library`.
-Enable `Drive API`.
+- Enable the Admin SDK API in your Google Cloud project.
+- Create a service account and credentials and delegate domain-wide authority to it (assign ONLY the necessary scopes to your service - account)Click here for the instructions.
+- Download the JSON file with the service account credentials to get the service account private key.

+Otherwise if you plan to use OAuth 2.0 authentication method:

+- Enable the Drive API in your Google Cloud project.
 - Create a Client ID OAuth 2.0 account.
 - Copy the Client ID and Client Secret of the package.